rupeshsatam/Business_Insight-360/README.md

 Products
 Products

-you can find the full report file here : Report
+You can find the full report file here : Report

-Project Outcome
+## Project Outcome
 By using this report, decisions can be taken based on the data.
 Further it will help in answering n number of why questions based on the situations.